ShriyanG/IMC-Prosperity-2024_Gosavi/README.md

 **Round 5 products to trade (Amethysts, Starfruit, Orchids, Gift baskets, Strawberries, Roses, Chocolates, Coconut_Coupons, Coconuts):**

+**Amethysts and Starfruit:** No changes to the strategy

+**Orchids:** No changes to the strategy

+**Gift baskets and Coconut Coupons:** No changes to the strategy

-I did an analysis on each round after the traders were being disclosed for rounds 1, 3, and 4.
+**Chocolate and Roses:** I did an analysis on each round after the traders were being disclosed for rounds 1, 3, and 4.
 For round 1, I tried mimicking the strategy of some of the profitable traders however this did not generate too large of a difference in PnL and I decided to continue with my strategy.
 For Round 3, I kept my strategy for the gift basket but for chocolates and roses it seemed like Remy was making suboptimal trades and Vinnie was making optimal trades so I decided to use those two traders as indicators for buy and sell signals.
 I did the same for round 4 goods but they turned out to not be as profitable and I decided to stick with my original strategy.

-**Amethysts and Starfruit:** No changes to the strategy

-**Orchids:** No changes to the strategy

-**Gift baskets and Coconut Coupons:** No changes to the strategy

-**Chocolate and Roses:** Use Remy and Vinnie as buy and sell signals for these two commodities.
+**Manual Trading:** This was pretty difficult to model quantitatively since the only information that was given was a newspaper article for all the goods.
+I decided to model the relationship between the percentage of seashells put into a product as well as the fee at each respective percentage point.
+After this I decided to keep all the percentage points close to minimize risk and then put higher percentages into stronger buy and sell signals.